 - 6. While talking to the ER physician, the cardiologist accesses the cardiac care network from his home office.
 He queries for all documents related to the patient since the last visit in his office.
 The nuclear stress test report that he did not previously review is available, along with lab results and ECG results from the ER.
 The two physicians determine a plan of care and the cardiologist makes arrangements to see the patient in the hospital. - 7.
 As the patient is transferred from the ER, the ER visit notes are submitted as an "emergency department visit" submission set and placed in a newly created "cardiology treatment" Folder along with the earlier lab and ECG results. - 8.
 The patient is transferred to an inpatient bed with the following sequence of events. - The patient is scheduled for a catheterization procedure in cath lab. - Additional lab tests are ordered and performed. - A diagnostics procedure is performed in cath lab. - An intervention with the placement of a stent is performed. - A cath intervention report is dictated. - Patient is returned to monitored care for recovery. - Education given to patient and family. - Discharge Summary dictated by cardiologist. - Cardiologist orders lab tests to be completed prior to scheduled follow-up visit.

-The admission assessment, lab results, cath intervention report and key images, and discharge summary form a "cardiology intervention" submission set, which is registered with the cardiac care network registry in the "cardiac treatment" Folder started by the ER.
+The admission assessment, lab results, cath intervention report and key images, and discharge summary form a "cardiology intervention" submission set, which is registered with the cardiac care network registry in the "cardiac treatment" Folder started by the ER. - 2150

-9. The patient returns to the cardiologist for the post discharge follow-up visit.
-The resulting visit note, cardiac rehab and summary letters are placed in a "cardiology office visit" submission set and in the "cardiac treatment" Folder.
+- 9. The patient returns to the cardiologist for the post discharge follow-up visit.
+The resulting visit note, cardiac rehab and summary letters are placed in a "cardiology office visit" submission set and in the "cardiac treatment" Folder. - 10.
+The patient goes to rehab sessions as scheduled by the cardiologist.
+The patient recovers and is seen by the PCP and cardiologist for routine visits.